dirac-institute/sorcha/docs/inputs.rst

 .. attention::
-   There may be changes to how this information is read in when the Rubin Observatory science operations begin in approximately mid-2024.
+   There may be changes to how this information is read in when the Rubin Observatory science operations begin at approximately the end of 2024.

 Ephemeris file (Objects in Field Output)
 -----------------------------------------